sineshashi/CRUD/README.md

     2) Connexion:
         This is a webframework which gaurantees the mapping of urls mentioned in the open api specification with the corresponding python functions or classes.
-        In this prject, a file named startserver.py has been created which maps the APIs with the functions of api.py file created in app folder, and starts a default flask server for us too.
+        In this prject, a file named manage.py has been created, which has a function runserver() which maps the APIs with the functions of api.py file created in app folder, and starts a default flask server for us too.

     3) SQLAlchemy:
         This is a package which provides a Object Relational Mapper to interact with the database.
 Using this orm, we can create tables and manipulate data of the table.
         In this project, models.py file in app folder, has the required model created by using sqlalchemy.
-The file migrate.py when executed creates the table of this model in the database.
+The file manage.py has a function migrate() when executed creates the table of this model in the database.
 Since SQLAlchemy works on the sessions so a file db.py in app folder, has been created which has all the code to connect with the data base.
         Whenever we need to connect with database we import session from db.py file and start the session.
         This package has been used as ORM so api.py file which handles requests, also uses this to fetch, insert or maniulate data of database.